 We offer a number of opportunities for students of all abilities to engage with and enjoy maths.
 We offer the further maths GCSE to students looking to challenge themselves and for students needing additional support, we offer after school interventions throughout year 11.
-Alongside this, students have the opportunity to complete the intermediate and senior maths challenges, AMSP Year 10 Maths Feast, Team Challenge at London Academy of Excellence and the international maths and physics competition in Serbia.
+Alongside this, students have the opportunity to complete the intermediate and senior maths challenges, AMSP Year 10 Maths Feast, and Team Challenge at London Academy of Excellence.